OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/AttributeMap.md

         default: Cd

-        <p class="jekyll-theme-minimal scene-class-attr-comment">the name of primitive attribute to display when attribute 'map type' is set to 'primitive attribute'</p>
+        <p class="scene-class-attr-comment">the name of primitive attribute to display when attribute 'map type' is set to 'primitive attribute'</p>

     </p>